hardlyrianne/student-tps/README.md

 🛠️ Installation InstructionsSelf-contained in the original document, not provided here as per the simplified format.
 ▶️ UsageThe system is designed to manage the entire academic lifecycle:Student Creation: Add new student records.Course Catalog: Create and manage all available courses.Enrollment: Link students to courses with an enrollment date.Grading/Tracking: Update enrollment records to record grades and change status (e.g., to 'Completed').Data Management: Use the CRUD operations to maintain data integrity across students, courses, and enrollments.
 📸 Screenshots / Code Snippet
-System Screenshot:Example Code Snippet (Implicit Eloquent Logic):PHP// Example Eloquent relationship definition in the Student Model public function enrollments()
+// Example Eloquent relationship definition in the Student Model public function enrollments()
 {
     return $this->hasMany(Enrollment::class);